Youri Egorov: Early years

 Born in Kazan, USSR, Youri Egorov studied music at the Kazan Conservatory from the age of 6 until age 17.
 One of his early teachers was Irina Dubinina, a former pupil of Yakov Zak.

-At the age of 17, in 1971, Egorov took 4th Prize in Paris at the Marguerite Long-Jacques Thibaud Competition.
-He next studied at the Moscow Conservatory with Yakov Zak.
+At the age of 17, in 1971, Egorov won 4th prize at the Marguerite Long-Jacques Thibaud Competition in Paris.
+He then studied at the Moscow Conservatory with Yakov Zak.
 Egorov remained at the Moscow Conservatory for six years.
-In 1974, Egorov won the Bronze Medal at the Tchaikovsky Competition in Moscow.
-In 1975, he was awarded the 3rd Prize at the Queen Elisabeth International Music Competition of Belgium.
+In 1974, Egorov won the bronze medal at the Tchaikovsky Competition in Moscow.
+In 1975, he was awarded the 3rd prize at the Queen Elisabeth International Music Competition of Belgium.

 Defection and career in the West

-Egorov defected from the Soviet Union in 1976 while on a concert tour in Rome, Italy and travelled to Amsterdam where he was to meet Jan Brouwer (1947-1988), his long term partner.
+Egorov defected from the Soviet Union in 1976 while on a concert tour in Rome, Italy and travelled to Amsterdam where he was to meet Jan Brouwer (1947–1988), his long term partner.

 In 1977 Egorov participated in the Van Cliburn Competition in Fort Worth, Texas.
 He became an audience favorite.
 When he was not chosen as a finalist, a group of patrons and Cliburn board members formed an ad-hoc committee led by Cliburn trustee Beverley Taylor Smith and American impresario Maxim Gershunoff, which raised money equal to the Van Cliburn top prize of $10,000 to further Egorov's career by funding a New York debut.
 The South African Steven DeGroote took the first place award that year.
 Gershunoff as Egorov's American manager presented his New York recital debut in Alice Tully Hall at Lincoln Center on January 23, 1978.
 Three months later, he appeared in Chicago, Illinois and a critic there dubbed his performance "the debut of the decade."
 In July, 1978, Musical America Magazine selected Youri Egorov as their "Musician of the Month".
 He made his Carnegie Hall debut on December 16, 1978 once again under the aegis of Gershunoff.
 The concert was recorded live.
 Writing for The New York Times, Harold C. Schonberg said Egorov played "...in a free, romantic style, and his approach is quite different from that of so many competition winners."

 In August 1979, two of Egorov's albums appeared on Billboard Magazines Best-Selling Classical LP chart.
 Throughout the 1980s Egorov played primarily in Europe.
 His last American appearance was in Florida in 1986.

 Egorov was featured in the book Great Contemporary Pianists Speak for Themselves compiled by Elyse Mach.
 In it, he spoke candidly on the topics of rehearsal, pre-concert nervousness, artistic restrictions in Russia, and homosexuality.
 Sviatoslav Richter, Dinu Lipatti, Arturo Benedetti Michelangeli, Vladimir Horowitz and Glenn Gould are among the pianists Youri Egorov cited as having influenced him.